Svalorzen/AI-Toolbox/README.md

 MDP libraries are not currently dependent on each other so their order does not matter.

-For Python, you just need to import the `MDP.so` and `POMDP.so` modules, and you'll be able to use the classes as exported to Python.
+For Python, you just need to import the `AIToolbox.so` module, and you'll be able to use the classes as exported to Python.
 All classes are documented, and you can run in the Python CLI

-    help(MDP)
+    help(AIToolbox.MDP)
-    help(POMDP)
+    help(AIToolbox.POMDP)

 to see the documentation for each specific class.